 Why is Mould so Bad for You?

 Not only is mould unsightly, but it’s also bad for your health.
-Mould is a type of fungus that grows on surfaces such as walls and ceilings.
+Mould is a fungus growing on surfaces such as walls and ceilings.
 Mould thrives in damp, humid conditions, which is why you find it mostly in bathrooms, laundry rooms and kitchens.

-Mould gives off microscopic spores that can get into the atmosphere and spread throughout a room, which is why you often find it in patches away from the source.
+Mould gives off microscopic spores that can get into the atmosphere and spread throughout a room, which is why you often find patches away from the source.

 I often felt ill after completing my inspection — face masks weren’t as readily available in those days.